codahale/lockstitch/README.md

 ## Design

-A Lockstitch protocol is a stateful object which has four different operations:
+A Lockstitch protocol is a stateful object which has five different operations:

 * `Mix`: Mixes a piece of data into the protocol's state, making all future outputs dependent on it.
 * `Derive`: Outputs bytes of pseudo-random data dependent on the protocol's prior state.
 * `Encrypt`/`Decrypt`: Encrypts and decrypts data using the protocol's state as the key.
+* `Seal`/`Open`: Encrypts and decrypts data with authentication using the protocol's state as the key.
 * `Ratchet`: Irreversibly modifies the protocol's state, preventing rollback.

 Using these operations, one can construct a wide variety of symmetric-key constructions.